 Link light rail runs from the University of Washington through Capitol Hill and to downtown.

 To see how SR 99 buses are accessing downtown at the north end after the closure take a look at the northend pathways map.

 Link light rail starts at Angle Lake and travels through SeaTac, Tukwila, the Rainier Valley and SODO into downtown and on to the University of Washington, with stops along the way.

 The Sounder train starts in Lakewood and makes stops in Tacoma, Puyallup, Sumner, Auburn, Kent, Tukwila and Seattle.

 West Seattle buses are using different routes downtown to adapt to the new SR 99 tunnel, which uses Dearborn Street as its Downtown exit.

 Getting to transit centers, rail stations and park & ride lots

-Parking at many park & ride lots, light rail and Sounder train stations fills up early, so you might want to:
+Parking at many park & ride lots, light rail and Sounder train stations fill up early, so you might want to: